DRACUT – Bob Conroy still doesn’t know what he wants to be when he grows up.

 Q: Why did you stop drawing editorial cartoons?

-A: "There were other things I wanted to do and I was in a financial situation where I didn't have to worry too much.
-I felt that I was using the cartoon to shred people and situations that I really didn't know anything about.
+A: “There were other things I wanted to do and I was in a financial situation where I didn’t have to worry too much.
+I felt that I was using the cartoon to shred people and situations that I really didn’t know anything about.
+I started feeling like a loose cannon out there just firing to hear the bang and not thinking about the ramifications the drawings might have.

 “As the cartoon began to get more popular and I started seeing some of the comments, I decided I needed time to readjust and I asked myself if I really wanted to keep on doing this.
 I did some soul searching and had to decide what was worthy of attacking and what was worthy of being left alone.
 So I started spending a lot of time on the guitar.”